Texas Bard Recovery and G2 IVC Filter Injuries

 IVC or inferior vena cava filters are umbrella-like devices used in patients who are at risk of pulmonary embolism, but who are unable to take anticoagulation medications.

 An inferior vena cava filter is a metallic safety net placed in a large vein called the inferior vena cava.

-The Dr Shezad Malik Law Firm can be contacted in Dallas toll free at 888-210-9693 or in Fort Worth at 817-717-1772.
+The Dr. Shezad Malik Law Firm can be contacted in Dallas toll-free at 214-390-3189.
 If you or a loved one has been injured from the Bard Recovery and G2 IVC Filter, please fill out our contact card for a free consultation.FILTER INJURY?
 CALL DR. SHEZAD MALIK LAW FIRM

 If you believe that you or a loved one have suffered an injury as a result of a Bard inferior vena cava (IVC) filter, speak to an experienced medical device attorney and medical doctor to determine whether you may be able to file a lawsuit.

 Please contact the Dr. Shezad Malik Law Firm to discuss your case with a lawyer in our defective drugs and medical devices department.